Susan Cohen MFA '13 to release Democracy of Fire.

 Keya Mitra, PhD

-Keya Mitra is Associate Professor of English at Pacific University, where she teaches creative writing and literature, with an emphasis on fiction and postcolonial literatures.
+Keya Mitra is a Professor of English at Pacific University, where she teaches creative writing and literature, with an emphasis on fiction and postcolonial literatures.
 Mira has held numerous accolades, including a Fulbright Fellowship to India and a Distinguished Story citation in Best American Short Stories 2017.
 Her current book projects include two novels, a short story collection, and memoir.
 Mitra's fiction has appeared in or is forthcoming from the Bennington Review, The Kenyon Review, Arts and Letters, The Bellevue Literary Review, The Southwest Review, Slush Pile, Best New American Voices, Ontario Review, Orchid, Event, Fourteen Hills, Torpedo, Confrontation, Aster(ix) and the Journal of Commonwealth and Postcolonial Studies.
 Her nonfiction has been published in Gulf Coast and the American Literary Review.
 Mitra holds a PhD and MFA from the University of Houston.

 I often show my students a brief TED talk by acclaimed Nigerian author Chimamanda Ngozi Adichie, entitled “The Danger of the Single Story,” in which she speaks beautifully to the power of stories to strengthen human ties as well as destroy them: “Stories matter.
 Many stories matter.
 Stories have been used to dispossess and to malign, but stories can also be used to empower, and humanize.”
 I am passionate about the exploration and creation of diverse narratives to strengthen human connections across class, cultures, gender, race, and global divides to promote understanding.
 We all have narratives to share, and the narrative we chose to share and preserve—and how we choose to tell these stories—are critical.